 As well as being an excellent introduction to luge, and the basis for developing Olympic Luge athletes, a Natural luge track can be used for a wide range of recreational rides, including ski-bob sleds (complete with steering wheels, and brakes).

 The 360 metre Naseby track provides, everyone the opportunity to experience the thrill-of-the-ice at their own pace,and with a level of speed & comfort of the participants dictate.

-The Naseby track opens in Late-May/Early-June, weather-Gods willing, and closes in September.
+The Naseby track opens in mid-June, weather-Gods willing, and closes in late-August.

 The track is the only one of its kind in The Southern Hemisphere.